Impressions vs Engagement: What to Track and How?

 impressions vs engagement

-So, which one should you prioritize in your reporting?
+So which one of these social media metrics should you emphasize in your reporting?

 Key takeaways